spritz/spritz/README.md

     and cancelable stop (“disconnect”).
 This is built to allow for those cases where we synchronously swap the single listener of a stream but we don’t want to restart the stream’s execution.
 The goal is to have a smart default behavior that “just works” transparently in Cycle.js apps.
 But we want to keep laziness, to avoid wasting resources.

+Alternative design: Only the "source" publisher can perform flow control.
+That is optionally accessible from subscription via something like `@Nullable Subscription.getFlowControl()`